Gazza7205/cloud-workshop-labs/lab-exercise6.md

 kubectl apply -f ./exercise6-resources/gateway.yaml
 ```
 ### Call Test services.
-To generate some load, let’s start a container which will do curl calls.
+To generate some load, let’s run a job which will call the test services.
 We will use the config map which we have created above using kustomie (send-api-requests-script) as a volume mount and execute the script.

 ```
 kubectl apply -f ./exercise6-resources/test-services.yaml